akaliutau/spark-recipes/docs/README.md

 *  Exporting data will export data from each partition, potentially resulting in several files being created
 *  Delta Lake is a database that lives in the Spark environment.
 You can persist your dataframes in Delta Lake (aka Data Lake)
 *  You can use the coalesce() method or the repartition() method to reduce the number of partitions.
-*  Apache Spark can access data stored in cloud providers including Amazon S3, Google Cloud Storage, IBM Cloud Object Storage, Microsoft Azure Blob Storage, and OVH Object Storage by using the S3 and OpenStack Swift APIs.
+*  Apache Spark can access data stored in cloud providers including Amazon S3, Google Cloud Storage, IBM Cloud Object Storage, Microsoft Azure Blob Storage, and OVH Object Storage by using the S3 and OpenStack Swift APIs.
 *  Spark’s static functions offer several ways to manipulate the date and time.
 *  You can download a file using Java nio classes and ingest it in Spark